Ernie O'Malley: Irish Republican Army

 In mid-1919, O'Malley found himself in trouble with Collins for administering the new oath of allegiance to the Irish Republic to a company of IRA men in Santry, County Dublin.
 Collins had shown him the wording of this oath but it had not yet been officially approved by GHQ.
 While Collins valued O'Malley's work, the latter never overcame the negative initial impression he formed of Collins; nonetheless, his relationship with his superior was one of trust.
 Collins later sent O'Malley to London, where he once again dressed in British Army uniform to purchase a small number of revolvers and ammunition.

 In February 1920, Eoin O'Duffy and O'Malley led an IRA attack on the RIC barracks in Ballytrain, County Monaghan.
 They were successful in taking it, which was one of the first captures of an RIC barracks in the war.
 GHQ had developed this strategy in early 1920 to acquire desperately needed arms and ammunition.

 In early May, O'Malley was assigned by Collins to the Tipperary area at the request of Séumas Robinson and Seán Treacy.
 He participated actively in attacks on three RIC barracks: Hollyford (11 May), Drangan (4 June) and Rearcross (12 July).
 He had his hands burnt by a paraffin fire on the roof of Hollyford barracks; had the wind not changed direction at the very last second at Drangan, he would likely have been burnt alive; and at Rearcross barracks, he was wounded by shrapnel from exploding police hand-grenades and by shots they fired upwards towards the roof.
 These attacks made him well known as a man of action with leadership qualities.
+Just before the operation against Drangan, O'Malley had to abort an attack on Sixmilebridge police barracks in nearby County Clare after men commanded by Michael Brennan became overcome by fumes when thawing out gelegnite.

 On 27 September, O'Malley and Liam Lynch led the Cork No. 2 Brigade in an attack against the military barracks in Mallow, County Cork.
 This successful action saw the IRA capture large quantities of firearms and ammunition, partially burning the barracks in the process.
 In reprisal, soldiers went on a rampage in Mallow the next day.

 In October, O'Malley served as a judge in the Republican Courts, recently established to undermine British rule.